arnog/mathlive/.github/ISSUE_TEMPLATE.md

->  Please follow the template below.
+> Following the template below will ensure that your issue is addressed as quickly as possible.
->  If you don't, your issue may be closed without being addressed.
+> If you don't follow the template, it may be closed without being addressed.

 > Include code fragments or CodePen.io links to illustrate the issue.
 Do not include screenshots of code.
+> Simplify the code fragment as much as possible.
+Remove anything that is not directly related to the issue.

 >  If you get a runtime or TypeScript error, copy the text of the error message, from the JavaScript console, for example.
 Do not include a screenshot of the error message.